-1. Most ethical decisions have extended consequences:

-Management decision's actions and results have consequences that extend beyond their control and beyond the organisation into society.

-2. Most ethical decisions have multiple alternative:

-Simple yes or no choice do not adequately characterize the many alternatives that exist and that should be considered for decisions such as "should a manager pay a bribe"? and "should a factory pollute the air"?

-3. Most ethical decisions have mixed outcomes:

-As noted in the second point for alternative outcomes are not unambiguous, they have social benefits and costs as well as financial revenues and expenses associated with the ethical choices.

-4. Most ethical decisions have uncertain consequences: Unanticipated and unknown consequences can follow ethical choices.

-5. Most ethical decisions have personal implications: Such decisions can affect the lives and careers of the decision makers.
+- 1. Most ethical decisions have extended consequences: - Management decision's actions and results have consequences that extend beyond their control and beyond the organisation into society. - 2.
+Most ethical decisions have multiple alternative: - Simple yes or no choice do not adequately characterize the many alternatives that exist and that should be considered for decisions such as "should a manager pay a bribe"? and "should a factory pollute the air"? - 3.
+Most ethical decisions have mixed outcomes: - As noted in the second point for alternative outcomes are not unambiguous, they have social benefits and costs as well as financial revenues and expenses associated with the ethical choices. - 4.
+Most ethical decisions have uncertain consequences: - Unanticipated and unknown consequences can follow ethical choices. - 5.
+Most ethical decisions have personal implications: - Such decisions can affect the lives and careers of the decision makers.
 Individuals costs and benefits in addition to financial and social ones, are associated with most alternatives in ethical decisions.

------ Space to write important points for revision -
+Space to write im portant noints for revision Opaco portain Ponito 101 10101011